COSMIC GIRLBOSS

 Accessibility

-All videos have English or German subtitles.
+All videos have English and German subtitles.

 There is a musical artwork with printed out lyrics to read.